 Career Criminal Major Crimes Bureau

 The Career Criminal Major Crimes Bureau is responsible for prosecuting recidivist violent felons who based on their extensive criminal history are subject to enhanced sentencing.
-We prosecute these repeat offenders for crimes that include: First and Second Degree Attempted Murder, First and Second Degree Robby, First and Second Degree Burglary, First Degree Assault, First and Second Degree Kidnapping, and First and Second Degree Criminal Possession of a Weapon cases.
+We prosecute these repeat offenders for crimes that include: First and Second Degree Attempted Murder, First and Second Degree Robbery, First and Second Degree Burglary, First Degree Assault, First and Second Degree Kidnapping, and First and Second Degree Criminal Possession of a Weapon cases.

 Violent recidivist criminals are responsible for a large percentage of the violent crime that is committed against the People of Queens County.
 The bureau is comprised of experienced trial prosecutors committed to the successful prosecution and enhanced sentencing of those offenders to keep the residents of Queens County safe and free from violent criminal activity.